 The issue is a decided step up from the somewhat meandering #13 and #14, finally locking in the arc's main villain and also featuring a whole bunch of guest-starring villains, mostly from the shallower end of the DARKWING-foe wading fool.
 The appearances of a couple of "off-site" characters, however, come as a total surprise...

-Hands up, who had The Phantom Blot making an appearance in DARKWING DUCK even BEFORE any sort of crossover arc began?
+Hands up: who had The Phantom Blot making an appearance in DARKWING DUCK even BEFORE any sort of crossover arc began?
 Anyone?
 And he's not even wearing his trademark cloak, but instead is in civvies as "Bob" (I suspect a reference to this story may be intended), an unscrupulous "campaign adviser" to DW and Launchpad's desperate political foe, Constance X. Dention.
 Why The Blot should even care about the identity of St. Canard's Mayor is beyond me at this point, but Mickey's great foe evidently thought the matter important enough to plant the seeds of super-villainy in the minds of One-Shot and Cat-Tankerous.
 I would buy the notion of The Blot leaving ink everywhere he touches a bit more easily if the semi-liquid Blot of ULTRAHEROES lore were responsible, though.

 We also get a surprise appearance from Doofus well in advance of what I anticipated would be his return in the DW/DT crossover.
 Doofus was famously mischaracterized in a number of his comics appearances, such as the ones written for the Disney Studio program by Vic Lockman, but this is easily his most "recognizable" appearance outside of his role in Bob Langhans' "The Gold Odyssey."
-(We're also teased with an appearance by Gyro Gearloose and his Helper, but that turns out to be a somewhat contrived "red herring.")
+(We're also teased with a possible appearance by Gyro Gearloose and his Helper, but that turns out to be a somewhat contrived "red herring.")

 I have little doubt that Suff-Rage, whatever her present form, will turn out to be Morgana; I can't imagine Ian Brill letting the missing-Morgue plot thread hang past the end of the arc.
 But it would be a shame to limit The Blot's contribution to this arc to "mere" campaign-related shenanigans.
 That would be like using the proverbial elephant gun to shoot at mosquitoes.
 This arc hasn't been quite as consistently interesting as the others, but I have faith in Brill and James Silvani to steer us home in an entertaining fashion.
 Such could not be said of the creators of other kaboom!
 Disney comics I could name...